-World’s Youngest Animal Lawyer?Posted by Tom Linney, Animal Law Program Staff Attorney on January 10, 2012
+World’s Youngest Animal Lawyer?Posted by Tom Linney, Pro Bono Coordinator on January 10, 2012

 I just got back from Washington D.C. and a productive visit at the 2012 Association of American Law Schools (AALS) Annual Meeting.
 For those of you unfamiliar, the AALS is a non-profit educational association of 172 law schools representing more than 10,000 law faculty in the U.S., and its Annual Meeting constitutes the largest gathering of law faculty in the world.